 XJTLU’s first website had developed organically, without clear governance, since the University opened in 2006.
 Content was fragmented across several sub-domains, each using a different content management system (CMS), while user experience and brand application was inconsistent.
 All this created a high maintenance burden and poor user experience for visitors.

-I was to lead the multicultural, cross-disciplinary team that redesigned, redeveloped and rewrote the whole XJTLU website.
-We had a tight deadline – the site had to go live within nine months (by April 2016) to avoid disrupting major student recruitment activities.
+We had a tight deadline to redevelop and launch – the site had to go live within nine months (by April 2016) to avoid disrupting major student recruitment activities.

 At the beginning of the project, I prioritised the following requirements for the website:

-- Provide content in both Simplified Chinese and English, with room for expansion into other languages
+- Bilingual content (English and Simplified Chinese), with room for expansion into other languages

 - Real-time monitoring and evaluation of website visitors and effectiveness of marketing campaigns.